-- d.
-Demonstrate an understanding of the non-SAR resources listed below including how they obtained and their potential function in a SAR incident.

-- (1) Clergy and religious organizations

-- (2) Critical incident stress management

-- (3) State Coordinating Officer

-- (4) Coroner/Medical Examiner

-- (5) Child protective services

-- (6) Public safety agencies such as fire, police, rescue, National Guard.

-- (7) Federal agencies such as National Park Service (NPS), National Transportation and Safety Board (NTSB), Health and Human Services, Federal Aviation Administration (FAA), military units, Federal Emergency Management Agency (FEMA), and others.

-- (8) Support services such as Red Cross, Salvation Army, and civic clubs

-- e.
-Demonstrate an understanding of the individuals or groups listed below including how they impact a SAR incident, what their concerns are, how to interact with them, when and how to effectively use them, and how to mitigate against inappropriate external influences.

-- (1) Psychics

-- (2) Media

-- (3) Family and friends of the subject(s)

-- f.
-Describe the role of the Search Manager in relation to the Legal Responsible Agent (RA) in the following situations:
+the following situations:

-- (1) When the RA is uncooperative
+- (1) When the RA is uncooperative;

-- (2) When the mission involves or expands into other jurisdictions
+- (2) When the mission involves or expands into other jurisdictions.s

 - g.
 Describe the role of the SM in relation to the various resources that may participate in a search mission in the following situations:

-- (1) When the SM has overall responsibility for all resources present
+- (1) When the SM has overall responsibility for all resources present:

-- (2) When the mission involves or expands into other jurisdictions
+- (2) When the mission involves or expands into other jurisdictions.

 - h.
 Demonstrate an understanding of certain legal issues related to SAR including:

-- (1) Trespassing
+- (1) Trespassing;

-- (2) Confidentiality
+- (2) Confidentiality:

-- (3) Criminal investigations
+- (3) Criminal investigations;

-- (4) Management of deceased subjects
+- (4) Management of deceased subjects:

-- (5) Restricted airspace
+- (5) Restricted airspace:

-- (6) Restricting access to various areas
+- (6) Restricting access to various areas;

-- (7) Site security and surveillance
+- (7) Site security and surveillance;

-- (8) Maintaining the chain of evidence
+- (8) Maintaining the chain of evidence;

-- (9) Use of minors in SAR incidents
+- (9) Use of minors in SAR incidents;

-- (10) Liability for supplies, equipment, and services lent or donated for use during an incident
+- (10) Liability for supplies, equipment, and services lent or donated for use during an incident:

-- (11) Use of SAR personnel for apprehension of criminals and crime scene investigation
+- (11) Use of SAR personnel for apprehension of criminals and crime scene investigation:

-- (12) Discovery of non-incident related illegal activities
+- (12) Discovery of non-incident related illegal activities.

 - 3. Search Management

-- a.
-Demonstrate the ability to develop or manage the development of an Incident Action Plan,

-including both daily and overall incident goals and objectives.
+- Demonstrate the ability to develop or manage the development of an Incident Action Plan, including both daily and overall incident goals and objectives.

 - b.
+Demonstrate the ability to develop and manage a staff and describe when, where, and why various functions should be assigned to which staff positions, including the following functions:

+- (1) Operations:

+- (2) Plans;

+- (3) Logistics:

+- (4) Finance:

+- (5) Media liaison;

+- (6) Interagency liaison:

+- (7) Safety:

+- (8) Investigations:

-Demonstrate the ability to develop and manage a staff and describe when, where, and why various functions should be assigned to which staff positions, including the following functions: - (1) Operations - (2) Plans - (3) Logistics - (4) Finance - (5) Media liaison - (6) Interagency liaison - (7) Safety - (8) Investigations - (9) Clue analysis - c.
-Demonstrate the ability to communicate with the staff by means of briefings, meetings, and written communications. - d.
-Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident. - e.
-Describe the ability to work within a unified command system. - f.
+- (9) Clue analysis.

+- Demonstrate the ability to communicate with the staff by means of briefings, meetings, and written communications.

+- d.
+Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident.

+- e.
+Describe Demonstrate the ability to work within a unified command system. - f.
 Describe when and how to contact the appropriate state SAR coordinating agency and what type of incident information it may require. - g.
 Identify outside influence problems common to search missions, describe solutions and the reasoning. - h.
-Identify potential safety issues and describe how they can be countered (if they can be.) - i.
+Identify potential safety issues and describe how/if they can be countered (if they can be.). - i.
 Describe when risk factors outweigh the need to continue operations. - j.
-Describe the differences in deployment of resources in urban, suburban, rural and wilderness searches, and in the ground portion of an aircraft search. - k.
-Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission. - 1.
-Describe prioritization of limited resources and how such shortages can be overcome (if they can be). - m.
+Describe the differences in deployment of resources in urban, suburban, rural and wilderness searches, and in the ground portion of an aircraft search. - Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission. - Describe prioritization of limited resources and how/if such shortages can be overcome (if they can be). - m.
 Describe how to effectively and efficiently use non-SAR resources who may offer help at all types of searches. - n.
 Describe the process used in making the decision to suspend a mission. - o.
-Explain the SM's role after the subject or target has been located. - p.
-Describe the common signs of incident stress and define the criteria for recommending a critical incident stress debriefing. - q.
+Explain the SM's role after the subject or target has been located. - Describe the common signs of incident stress and define the criteria for recommending a critical incident stress debriefing. - q.
 Demonstrate the ability to complete all necessary mission documentation.

-D. Certification
+ED.
+Certification

-- Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-III Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
+- 1. Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-III Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
 The full name of the Appalachian Search and Rescue Conference; - b.
 The ASRC logo; - c.
 The name of the member granted the certification; - d.
 The name of the certification granted - e.
 The date issued; - f.
 The date of expiration/recertification; and - g.
-The signature of the ASRC Training Officer.
+The signature of the ASRC Conference Training Officer.